Permissions:

 Enable single purpose consent

-Note: Before enabling single-purpose consent, we recommend consulting with your legal team to determine the best legal basis selections for your organization.
+Note: As with all things GDPR and privacy-related, we recommend consulting with your legal team to determine the best legal basis selections for your organization.

-Organizations that have enabled GDPR on or before July 10, 2023 will be prompted to enable single purpose consent.
+If your organization enabled GDPR on or before July 10, 2023, you'll be prompted to enable single purpose consent and move over to the new system.

 Window-prompting-user-to-enable-single-purpose-consent.png